Loading...

 So let's have a look at another example of that.

-I've got pupils trying to measure the height of somebody using a tape measure, and they all get slightly different distances, so slightly different heights.
+I've got pupils trying to measure the height of somebody using a tape measure and they all get slightly different distances, so slightly different heights.

 Laura gets 120.

-5 centimetres for the height.
+5 centimeters for the height.

 Issy, 119.